ioquatix/process-group/README.md

 Add this line to your application's Gemfile:

 	gem 'process-group'

 And then execute:

 	$ bundle

 Or install it yourself as:

 	$ gem install process-group

 ## Usage

 The simplest concurrent usage is as follows:

 	# Create a new process group:
-	group = Process::Group.new
+	Process::Group.wait do |group|
 		# Run the command (non-blocking):
 		group.run("sleep 1") do |exit_status|
 			# Running in a separate fiber, will execute this code once the process completes:
 			puts "Command finished with status: #{exit_status}"
 		end

 		# Do something else here:
 		sleep(1)

-	# Wait for all processes in group to finish:
+		# Wait for all processes in group to finish.
-	group.wait
+	end

-The `group.wait` call is an explicit synchronisation point, and if it completes successfully, all processes/fibers have finished successfully.
+The `group.wait` call is an explicit synchronization point, and if it completes successfully, all processes/fibers have finished successfully.
 If an error is raised in a fiber, it will be passed back out through `group.wait` and this is the only failure condition.
 Even if this occurs, all children processes are guaranteed to be cleaned up.

 ### Explicit Fibers

 Items within a single fiber will execute sequentially.
 Processes (e.g. via `Group#spawn`) will run concurrently in multiple fibers.

-	group = Process::Group.new
+	Process::Group.wait do |group|
 		# Explicity manage concurrency in this fiber:
 		Fiber.new do
 			# These processes will be run sequentially:
 			group.spawn("sleep 1")
 			group.spawn("sleep 1")
 		end.resume

 		# Implicitly run this task concurrently as the above fiber:
 		group.run("sleep 2")

-	# Wait for fiber to complete:
-	group.wait
+	end

 `Group#spawn` is theoretically identical to `Process#spawn` except the processes are run concurrently if possible.

+### Explicit Wait

+The recommended approach to use process group is to call `Process::Group.wait` with a block which invokes tasks.
+This block is wrapped in appropriate `rescue Interrupt` and `ensure` blocks which guarantee that the process group is cleaned up:

+	Process::Group.wait do |group|
+		group.run("sleep 10")
+	end

+It is also possible to invoke this machinery and reuse the process group simply by instantiating the group and calling wait explicitly:

+	group = Process::Group.new

+	group.wait do
+		group.run("sleep 10")
+	end

+However, if you like to live life on the edge, and manage interrupts yourself, you can manually schedule tasks and call wait whenever you like.
+Keep in mind that it is highly likely to cause incorrect behaviour.

 ### Specify Options

 You can specify options to `Group#run` and `Group#spawn` just like `Process::spawn`:

-	group = Process::Group.new
+	Process::Group.wait do |group|
 		env = {'FOO' => 'BAR'}

 		# Arguments are essentially the same as Process::spawn.
 		group.run(env, "sleep 1", chdir: "/tmp")

-	group.wait
+	end

 ### Process Limit

 The process group can be used as a way to spawn multiple processes, but sometimes you'd like to limit the number of parallel processes to something relating to the number of processors in the system.
-A number of options exist.
+By default, there is no limit on the number of processes running concurrently.

 	# 'facter' gem - found a bit slow to initialise, but most widely supported.
 	require 'facter'
 	group = Process::Group.new(limit: Facter.processorcount)

 	# 'system' gem - found very fast, less wide support (but nothing really important).
 	require 'system'
 	group = Process::Group.new(limit: System::CPU.count)

 	# hardcoded - set to n (8 < n < 32) and let the OS scheduler worry about it.
 	group = Process::Group.new(limit: 32)

 	# unlimited - default.
 	group = Process::Group.new